Infant Hearing Development

 Comment on what your baby is hearing to help them understand the world around them.
 I tell my daughter the most boring stuff, but she finds it fascinating.
 “Look, now I’m putting the red cup in the sink!”
 Your baby may focus on your mouth as they begin to babble and make new sounds.
 Give your baby toys that rattle or make sound.

-Related: the best learning apps for infants, including apps that rattle and make sounds.
+Related post: the best learning apps for infants, including apps that rattle and make sounds.

 Now your baby’s hearing is fully developed and they are learning to associate sounds with words, emotions, and actions.
 By the time your baby is seven to twelve months old, they will likely enjoy playing singing games like patty cake.
 They can turn in the direction of sounds and listen when spoken to.
 They will imitate different sounds and respond to simple requests, like “come here.”
 Now that their hearing has completely developed they can work even harder on their language skills!